Indonesia c.bank governor flags earliest rate hike in Q3

 "We're already ahead of the curve, we're already starting our normalisation, from liquidity (measures) to mitigating exchange rate pass through," he said.

-(Reporting by Gayatri Suroyo and Ed Davies; Additional reporting by Stefanno Sulaiman)
+(Reporting by Gayatri Suroyo and Ed Davies in Sydney; Additional reporting by Stefanno Sulaiman)

 ((gayatri.suroyo@thomsonreuters.com; +622129927609;))